 Fair value is the price that would be received to sell an asset or paid to transfer a liability in the principal (or most advantageous) market at balance date under current market conditions.
 Fair value is determined based on the bid price for all quoted investments in an active market.
 Valuation techniques are applied to determine the fair value for all unlisted securities and securities in markets that are not active.
-The unlisted partnership investment held by the Fund is valued using a 'proportionate' value method based on the proportion of the total net asset value of the partnership in which the Fund has an interest at balance date.
+The unlisted investment in the Limited Partnership held by the Fund is valued using a 'proportionate' value method based on the proportion of the total net asset value of the partnership in which the Fund has an interest at balance date.

-c) Interest in Limited Partnership
+Interest in Limited Partnership

-The Fund has entered into a partnership arrangement with Cordish Private Ventures, with a primary strategy of investing in US small-to-mid-market private investment funds.
-The partnership has been structured through a limited partnership vehicle - US Select Private Opportunities Fund II, L.P.
-(LP), in which the Fund has an 87.3% interest.
+The Fund has entered into a partnership arrangement with Cordish Private Ventures, Dixon Associates PE III Wholesale Fund and Cordish Dixon Wholesale Fund III, with a primary strategy of investing in US small-to-mid- market private investment funds.
+The partnership has been structured through a limited partnership vehicle - US Select Private Opportunities Fund III, L.P.
+(LP), in which the Fund had a 71.2% interest.
 The interest held by the Fund is regarded as a financial asset which is recorded at fair value (refer to note 2(b)(iv) for the fair value valuation basis adopted in respect of the partnership interest held).
 Subsequent changes in fair value are recognised in profit or loss.

-Distributions of capital or income received from the LP are recorded against the investment account, reflecting the fact that such amounts would previously have been included in the investment account either through capital contributions made or through fair value movements recognised in respect of unrealised capital or operating profits relating to the underlying investments.
+Distributions of capital or income received from the LP are recorded against the investment account. reflecting the fact that such amounts would previously have been included in the investment account either through capital contributions made or through fair value movements recognised in respect of unrealised capital or operating profits relating to the underlying investments.

-d) Impairment of financial assets
+Impairment of financial assets

 The Fund recognises a loss allowance for expected credit losses (ECL) on financial assets that are measured at amortised cost.
-The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.
+The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.

 The Fund recognises lifetime ECL when there has been a significant increase in credit risk since initial recognition.
-However, if the credit risk on the financial instrument has not increased significantly since initial recognition, the Fund measures the loss allowance for that financial instrument at an amount equal to 12-month ECL.
+However, if the credit risk on the financial instrument has not increased significantly, the Fund measures the loss allowance for that financial instrument at an amount equal to 12-month FCL.